JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Sensor Calibration Test.md

    - Duration: As fast as possible (typically < 1 second)
    - Expected result: Oscilloscope is configured correctly with proper timebase, channel enabled, and probe attenuation verified

-2. Prepare Test Current Setpoints Array
+2. Prepare Test Current Setpoints Array (First Sweep)
    - Action:
      - Generate array of current setpoints from minimum_test_current to maximum_test_current with step_current increments (e.g., [5.0, 10.0, 15.0, 20.0] A)
-     - Clear plot window and initialize scatter plot
+     - Clear plot window and initialize first scatter plot
      - Set X-axis label: "Oscilloscope Measurement (A)"
      - Set Y-axis label: "DUT Measurement (A)"
-     - Initialize lists for storing CAN averages and oscilloscope averages
+     - Initialize lists for storing CAN averages and oscilloscope averages for first sweep
    - Duration: As fast as possible
-   - Expected result: Array of current setpoints ready, plot initialized with correct labels
+   - Expected result: Array of current setpoints ready, first plot initialized with correct labels

-3. Initialize Trim Value at DUT
+3. Initialize Trim Value at DUT (First Sweep)
     - Action:
      - Encode and send CAN message with output_current_trim_signal = initial_trim_value (in percent, range: 0.0000-200.0000%)
-       to initialize the output current trim value in the DUT before enabling test mode
+       to initialize the output current trim value in the DUT before enabling test mode for first sweep
-     - This sets the initial calibration trim value that will be used during the test
+     - This sets the initial calibration trim value that will be used during the first sweep
    - Duration: As fast as possible
-   - Expected result: Trim value initialization command sent successfully, DUT trim value initialized
+   - Expected result: Trim value initialization command sent successfully, DUT trim value initialized for first sweep

-4. Send Initial Current Setpoint
+4. Send Initial Current Setpoint (First Sweep)
     - Action:
-     - Encode and send CAN message with current_setpoint_signal = first value from Test Current Setpoints Array to set the initial output current setpoint before enabling test mode
+     - Encode and send CAN message with current_setpoint_signal = first value from Test Current Setpoints Array to set the initial output current setpoint before enabling test mode for first sweep
      - This ensures the DUT starts at the first test setpoint value (e.g., minimum_test_current)
    - Duration: As fast as possible
-   - Expected result: Initial current setpoint command sent successfully, DUT configured with first setpoint
+   - Expected result: Initial current setpoint command sent successfully, DUT configured with first setpoint for first sweep

-5. Trigger Test at DUT
+5. Trigger Test at DUT (First Sweep)
     - Action:
      - Encode and send CAN message with test_trigger_signal = test_trigger_signal_value (typically 1)
-       to enable output current test mode at DUT
+       to enable output current test mode at DUT for first sweep
      - DUT will use the previously set trim value and initial current setpoint
    - Duration: As fast as possible
-   - Expected result: Test trigger command sent successfully, DUT enters test mode
+   - Expected result: Test trigger command sent successfully, DUT enters test mode for first sweep

-6. Collect Data for First Setpoint
+6. Collect Data for First Setpoint (First Sweep)
    - Action:
      - Wait for pre_acquisition_time_ms to allow current to stabilize at the first setpoint
      - Start CAN data logging and oscilloscope acquisition
      - Collect data during acquisition_time_ms
      - Stop data collection and calculate averages
-     - Update scatter plot with first data point
+     - Update first scatter plot with first data point
    - Duration: pre_acquisition_time_ms + acquisition_time_ms + analysis time
-   - Expected result: Data collected for first setpoint, plot updated with first data point
+   - Expected result: Data collected for first setpoint in first sweep, first plot updated with first data point

-7. For each remaining current setpoint in the array (starting from the second setpoint, since first was already sent):
+7. For each remaining current setpoint in the array (first sweep, starting from the second setpoint, since first was already sent):
    a.
 Send Current Setpoint
       - Action: Encode and send CAN message with current_setpoint_signal = setpoint value (in Amperes)
     - Duration: As fast as possible